Uzbekistan - The Heart of the Silk Road

 Uzbekistan - The Heart of the Silk RoadStyle: TravellerCultural discovery away from the crowds

 Duration: 15 days

 Type: GroupSmall group tours with a maximum of 12 travellers

 The legendary ‘Silk Road’ occupies a mythical place in the imaginations of western travellers, a remote region in the centre of the Eurasian landmass through which countless traders journeyed on their voyages between Europe and the Far East.
 As well as commerce, the exchange of ideas and cultures flowed through the various arteries of the Silk Road, resulting in an incredible flowering of architecture, education and religion.
 Tucked away between the Indian subcontinent and Russia lay the legacies and monuments of numerous civilisations, and a warm and friendly people with intriguing cultural traditions.
 This tour takes you on a journey through the enigmatic sites and unique cultures of this mystical region.
 We visit the truly astounding sites of Khiva and central Asia’s holiest city, Bukhara and of course take in the spectacular architecture of Samarkand’s Registan – one of the most stunning collections of architecture to be found anywhere.
-Stepping further afield we travel to Turkmenistan and the ancient capital of Konye-Urgench as well as the splendid site of Merv, and cross the border to Tajikistan with its stunning mountain scenery, where we stay in a local guesthouse and are welcomed by the community.
+Stepping further afield we travel to Turkmenistan and the ancient capital of Konye-Urgench as well as the splendid site of Merv, and cross the border to Tajikistan with its stunning mountain scenery.
 This breathtaking region has often been at the centre of world history, its strategic routes fought over by Mongols, Russians, British and many more and its treasures long coveted by others.
 Those who travel here will understand why.

 Day 1 – Tashkent